Suggestive Selling: How to Train Your Employees in Add-On Sales

 Wait for an answer, then say, “I’ve got everything you need right over there so we can save you that extra trip.”

-The buyer is much more likely to purchase add-on products now if it saves them time and energy in the future.
+Buyers are much more likely to purchase add-on products now if it saves them time and energy in the future.

 Option #3: Fold the tent

-This is what most retail store employees do day-in and day-out.
+This is what most retail store employees do day in and day out.
 You probably hear it all the time, too.

 It goes like this: